peter.bike

 The northbound platform can be accessed from the street only at the south end of the platform along First Ave.

-To get from one platform to the other, a pedestrian grade crossing is along First Ave at the south end of the platforms.
+To get from one platform to the other, a grade crossing is along First Ave at the south end of the platforms.

 To access underground parking at San Mateo station, one elevator is near the center of each of the platforms.
 These elevators descend to a tunnel under the tracks that connects to the parking garage.
 If they're both working, these elevators and tunnel can be used to get from one platform to the other.